+Financial aid is contingent upon maintaining satisfactory academic progress.
+The qualitative and quantitative guidelines for meeting standards of satisfactory progress are the same as those defined in the Academic Regulations section.
 Employment opportunities, both on and off campus, exist for Hofstra students.
-Anyone interested in employment must file an application with the University Financial Aid Office, as well as the College Scholarship Service Financial Aid University Form for a need determination.
+Anyone interested in employment must file an application with the University Financial Aid Office, as well as the GAPSFAS form for a need determination.
 Placement through the College Work-Study Program is handled by the University Placement Services according to individual interest and ability.
 (Please refer to Academic Regulations section concerning outside employment.)